The Maestro

 What AI tools does The Maestro use?+

-The Maestro works best with Claude, Notion, Zapier.
-The thinking partner at the centre of your multi-tool setup — handles the nuance and context that connects the pieces without losing the thread The full loadout is chosen specifically for how a Conductor-level Collaborator approaches AI work.
+The Maestro works best with Claude, Notion, Perplexity.
+The thinking partner at the centre of your multi-tool setup: handles the nuance and context that connects the pieces without losing the thread The full loadout is chosen specifically for how a Conductor-level Collaborator approaches AI work.

 What are the strengths of a Conductor Collaborator AI user?+